nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 1. In your CodeBuild project, click `Run Build`.
 It will take a while to complete, and you can see the logs as the build progresses.

-2. If it works, you will find a new deployment in CloudFormation and if you visit the Step Function service, you will see your new Step functions.

 If it has failed, check the logs in the CodeBuild project to identify the reason for the failure.
 The most likely cause will be insufficient permissions.
 Check your IAM policy and rerun.

 Cloudformation failures.
 If it managed to get started in the creation of the CLoudformation deployment, but fails partway for some reason, you must delete the CloudFormation stack from Cloudformation before you try and rebuild.
 If you do not, then because you have a CloudFormation template in a Failed state, it refuses to deploy.
 This must be done manually for now.
 If it fails to delete (which it does sometimes!), just request to delete again, and it will present a set of checkboxes for the items that must be deleted.

+2. When it builds successfully, navigate to the CloudFormation service and locate your stack (it will have the stack name you selected in step 6 when you edited `samconfig.toml`).

+3. Within your stack, click on the **Resources** tab. and locate the Step functions that were deployed as part of the stack (it is usually the resource second from the bottom).

+4. Click on the link to your step functions and you will see your new Step functions.

 ## 9. Test the Step Functions